 Also, you don’t control all the variables that influence how much you burn.
 It can depend on age, gender, body weight and lean body mass.
 Short, petite women simply aren’t going to burn that many calories, so dietary diligence is the real key.

 Research shows that the training variable you control that affects your total calorie burn the most is the amount of work you perform.
-It’s not just the number of reps or sets alone, but specifically, the volume load (that’s sets X reps X weight).
+It’s not about the number of reps or sets alone, but specifically, the volume load (that’s sets X reps X weight).

 Fat Loss Hinges Upon Calorie Deficit, Not Lifting